Skip to main content

 Living alone, Mr. Magnan said he found it hard to cope.
 He did not want to be at home and found himself walking a lot.
 And simple things weren’t adding up: Despite the amount of time he was spending walking, he said he became confused at one point to find numerous pairs of worn shoes at the front door.

 He does not regret assisting Cpl.
-Cirillo, he said, but added he has “paid a heavy personal cost for that day,” including in the way it affected his relationships, including his children.
+Cirillo, he said, but added he has “paid a heavy personal cost for that day,” including in the way it affected his relationships, especially with his children.

 Follow related authors and topics